Blog

 So when the day comes and you need to hit up Save-on-Foods for some supplies, get to the opposite end of campus without getting drenched, or go on a weekend excursion, don’t be first-week me.
 Save a little time (and frustration) by taking a ride on the 68 (or any one of UBC’s many transportation options).
 Your chariot awaits!

-I’m Worried, My Student Hasn’t Returned My Calls
+I’m Worried, My Student Isn’t Replying

 Concerned mother checking her phone

-It is important to remember that this is a challenging and exciting time for your student.
+It’s important to remember that this is a challenging and exciting time for your student.
 They’re juggling competing priorities—classes, friends and extra-curricular activities, not to mention the typical challenges of early adulthood—and can become distracted.

 Urgent health or safety concerns